Boost Your Business with eCards

 6. Involve employees in decision-making.

-Give employees a greater stake in your organization’s success by engaging them in decision-making and setting business priorities.
+Give employees a greater stake in your organization’s success by engaging them in decision-making and setting business priorities with these strategies:

 • Work with employees to set business goals and priorities.
 Involve employees in the goal-setting process and give everyone their own role in working toward business priorities.

 • Ask for employee feedback and ideas regularly.
-Incorporate their ideas when possible and provide an explanation for why you might not move forward with certain suggestions.
+Incorporate their ideas when possible and provide an explanation when suggestions are rejected.

 • Providing context for business decisions.
-When you have to make a decision that may go against many employees’ wishes, provide context for why the choice was made.
-This can help reduce any confusion or misunderstandings.
+When you have to make a decision that goes against many employees’ wishes, provide context for why the choice was made.
+This can help reduce confusion and misunderstandings.

-Employees may not agree with every decision your leaders make, but they should at least be given the opportunity to understand why the choices were made and make their voices heard in the decision-making process.
+Employees may not agree with every decision your leadership makes, but they should be given the opportunity to understand why the choices were made and make their voices heard in the decision-making process.

 The prevalence of remote and hybrid work has skyrocketed, with 74% of U.S. companies using or planning to implement a permanent hybrid work model.
-Nowadays, flexible work policies aren’t just nice-to-have benefits—for many employees and job seekers, they’re a must-have job component.
+Nowadays, flexible work policies aren’t just nice-to-have benefits—for many employees and job seekers, they’re a must-have.

 Here are a few ideas for flexible work policies to incorporate at your business: